serg-ios/hws-networking/README.md

 `Just` is a kind of publisher that emits an output to each subscriber and then finishes, it's perfect for emitting errors.

-## Merging multiple reequests with Combine
+## Merging multiple requests with Combine

 With `Zip`, multiple requests can be merged: